 Carbohydrates are needed for energy.
 Lack of glucose in your blood will result in feeling tired and weak.
 Good sources of complex carbohydrates include whole grains like brown rice, wholemeal bread and sweet potatoes.

 Water is essential in keeping our bodies hydrated.
 Dehydration can have a negative impact on the brain.
 It can lead to low mood, poor concentration, headaches and irritability.

 Eating regularly during the day is important in keeping energy levels and mood stable.
 Try to have regular meals throughout the day.
 Do not go for long periods without food.
 Make sure you are eating every 4 hours.
 Eating breakfast is also important to balance blood sugar levels.

 Include good quality protein with every meal such as fish, organic turkey or chicken, beans, lentils and tofu.
 Protein takes longer to digest and will keep you going for longer throughout the day.

 If going for snacks between meals go for nuts and seeds with fruits or hummus with raw carrots and celery.

-Herbs that are good: Basil, corriander, cinnamon, ginger, peppermint, chamomile, lemon balm and majoram.
+Herbs that are good: Basil, coriander, cinnamon, ginger, peppermint, chamomile, lemon balm and marjoram.

 Foods that have a negative effect on mood